kmandalas/spring-mongodb-graphlookup/README.md

 - parentId

 ## Under investigation
-- the usage/reliability of `docker-compose-maven-plugin`
+- [] the usage/reliability of `docker-compose-maven-plugin`
-- why the imported data remain attached to the MongoDB container although no volume is explicitly mounted etc.
+- [] why the imported data remain attached to the MongoDB container although no volume is explicitly mounted etc.
-- the integration tests are not pushed yet
+- [] the integration tests are not pushed yet
+- [] pending endpoints